cdapio/coopr/docs/docs/source/guide/installation/index.rst

 Database Configuration
 ----------------------
-By default, Loom uses an embedded Derby database.
+By default, Continuuity Loom uses an embedded Derby database.
 However, you can optionally choose to enable remote database for Loom server.
 Additional steps are required to configure this setting.

 Sample MySQL setup